utkrisht14/DL_Models_Research_Walmart/README.md

 Like the other models, I also tried four windows to run the data.
 Each TCN model is built with stacked temporal blocks that apply dilated convolutions to capture long-range dependencies in the data.
 The code sets specific hyperparameters.
 If I compare the performance of this model as compared to RNN variants, the performance is not so good.
 Like the GRU, here also 50 days window size works best.

+But as compared to RNN variants I started with lower learning rate.
+Also the learning rate for all window sizes were different and so was the number of epochs.
+Because lower learning rate and number of epochs would help here to avoid NaN values later in the training stage and would not cause the learning to stop.